 A final tip for optimizing the bag drainage process is to create an apparatus that holds the bags in suspension for you.
 You can eliminate the need to manually hold each bag while it drains by getting creative.
 Use a ladder, cross beam in a ceiling, or even some type of pulley system to hand the bags in suspension while they drain.

-Quality hash wash bags like those from The Press Club come with grommets, which make it easy to attach clips or hooks for use in suspension.
+Quality hash wash bags like these from The Press Club are made with grommets, which make it easy to attach clips or hooks for use in suspension.

 Modify Work Bucket for Drainage

 If you’re hand-mixing rather than using a washing machine, you may be using a standard work bucket that you manually empty into the filter bags after mixing.
 This requires lifting the bucket and slowly dumping the mix into the filter bags, which can be hard on your back.
 This is especially true when you repeat this action a dozen times a day or more.

 Instead of picking up the work bucket after each wash, install a valve at the bottom for automatic drainage.
 This a drainage valve, you can set the work bucket on a countertop and then open the valve to let the water flow into the filter bags positioned below.

 When you install a valve, make sure the design is minimalistic, reducing the opportunity for trichomes to get stuck inside the valve.
 You can also install a hose to the valve, to give you better directional control of the flowing water.
 If you install a drainage hose, be sure to use one with smooth sides, not corrugated.
 Corrugated sides are trichome traps!

 Washing hash is hard work!
 Being mindful of basic movements that you repeat throughout the hash washing process is the first step in working as smart as you do hard.